Office of the Superintendent of Financial Institutions Canada

 What OSFI offers

-OSFI offers a competitive salary with eligibility for performance pay annually.
+OSFI is a separate agency that offers a competitive salary and eligibility for performance pay annually.
 People are the foundation of our organisation.
-You will become part of a community that acknowledges and values differences in background and experiences.
-We believe that diversity of thoughts and collaboration greatly contributes to our success.
+You will become part of a diverse community that acknowledges everyone has varied experience and fosters an environment where communication and teamwork amplify our effectiveness.

 Working at OSFI offers the following: